Asian Art Outpost

 jiàn xìng

-Generally the same meaning as Satori, but referring to the initial state or initial experience of enlightenment.
-This is a Zen Buddhist term that is not widely known outside of the religion.
-Used more in Japan than China.
+見性 has the same meaning as Satori but refers to the initial state or initial experience of enlightenment.

-See Also...
-Enlightenment
+See Also: Enlightenment

 Goddess of Mercy and Compassion